Day notes

 SPECTACLED BEAR WATCHING DAY ONE

-Today we will visit a little bit of paradise on earth.
-Ecuador has so many unique species but one of the most amazing is the Spectacled Bear.
+Today you will visit a little bit of paradise on earth.
+Ecuador has so many unique species, but one of the most amazing is the Spectacled Bear.
 The canyon where we will be looking for this animal is the only place where people have been able to finally observe and understand their behaviour.
-There are 45 bears that migrate from this canyon to the Cayambe-Coca reservation.
+There are over 70 bears that migrate from this canyon to the Cayambe-Coca reservation.

-We will head to this bear sanctuary early in the morning to make the most of the day.
-Once we arrive we will begin our search at the viewpoints located around the sanctuary.
+You will head to this bear sanctuary early in the morning to make the most of the day.
+Once you arrive you will begin your search at the viewpoints located around the sanctuary.
 This is the place to start as the bears are not very active in the morning due to a combination of the heat and their thick fur, so they look for shade in the trees.
 Sightings here are at a distance of approx 400 metres so good binos will be helpful for observation.

-After lunch, we will go down the valley, where the canyon is providing shade to the bears and so they start to move around.
-Sightings take patience and quietness but if we see the bears down here it will be an awesome opportunity to take photographs of the Spectacled Bears at a distance of around 60 metres.
+After lunch, there may be the opportunity to go down the valley, where the canyon provides shade to the bears, and so they start to move around.
+Sightings take patience and quietness, but if you see the bears down here, it will be an awesome opportunity to take photographs of the Spectacled Bears at a distance of around 60 metres.

-After this, we will head to a homestay where we will enjoy our dinner and rest.
+After this, you will head back to the homestay where you can enjoy your dinner and rest.

-Transfer from Hacienda Piman to Cayambe - Coca Homestay
+Transfer from Hacienda Jimenita Naturhotel & Wildlife Reserve to Cayambe - Coca Homestay

 Transfer